-Broadcast licenses as of September 30, 2014 are summarized as follows:
+Broadcast licenses as of September 30, 2015 are summarized as follows:

 Television broadcast license \$ 60,987

 Radio broadcast license 7,470

-Total broadcast licenses 68,457
+Total licenses 68,457

 Less accumulated amortization (68,457)

-\$
+Net book value \$ -

-Broadcast licenses are fully amortized for the year ended September 30, 2014.
+Broadcast licenses are fully amortized for the year ended September 30, 2015.

-In light of the new Fair Value Measurement hierarchy, KRCB obtained an independent valuation of the television and radio broadcast licenses.
+In light of the new Fair Value Measurement hierarchy, about four years ago, KRCB obtained an independent valuation of the television and radio broadcast licenses.
 Based on recent sales in comparable markets an estimated value of \$5,650,000 and \$585,000 for the television and radio licenses, respectively, was determined.
 The independent valuation based on quoted prices for similar assets in active markets would place this asset as a Level 2 asset.